-^a2015 Statistical projections and rates based on these projections.
+^a2015 statistical projections and rates based on these projections.

-Source: Fatalities: 2005-2012 FARS Final File, 2013 and 2014 FARS Annual Report File with declines as compared to the corresponding quarters of the previous years.
+Source: Fatalities: 2005-2013 FARS Final File, 2014 FARS Annual Report File VMT: FHWA October 2015 Traffic Volume Trends Figure 1 shows the historical trend of the percentage change every quarter from the same quarter in the previous year, going back to 1976.
+NHTSA has fatality data going back to 1975, and the shading in the chart depicts the years during which there were significant number of consecutive quarters with declines as compared to the corresponding quarters of the previous years.
 The declines during the early 1980s and 1990s lasted 11 consecutive quarters, while the most recent decline occurred over 17 consecutive quarters ending in the second quarter of 2010.